beyera/ubuntu-op/README.md

 # Ubuntu OP

 A custom-built version of Ubuntu with 1Password for Linux and 1Password officially supported browsers preinstalled.
-This aids in testing via a reproducible environment and a quick way for folks not familiar with Linux to try 1Password for Linux.
+This aids in testing via a reproducible environment and provides a quick way for folks not familiar with Linux to try 1Password for Linux.

 ## WHAT: Is included?

-- An updated version of Ubuntu 20.10 for x86_64
+- An up to date version of Ubuntu 20.10 for x86_64
 - The latest version of 1Password for Linux Beta
 - The following browsers with 1Password in your browser set to install on launch
   - Firefox Stable